Traditional Albanian Food: The Best Albanian Cuisine And Drinks To Try

 Do you have a sweet tooth?
 Then these Albanian desserts are for you:

-If you have sweet-tooth and are wondering what to eat in Albania, this is a dessert you cannot go wrong with.
+If you have a sweet tooth and are wondering what to eat in Albania, this is a dessert you cannot go wrong with.
 This is a popular dish all over the Balkans, Turkey, the Caucasus, and the Levant.
 In fact, it’s a typical Albanian Christmas food.

 Made with layers of phyllo dough that are separated from one another with butter, filled with chopped nuts like hazelnuts, pistachios, and walnuts, and held together by honey or syrup, this is always a crowd-pleaser.